alix-dumoulin/just-another-ds-blog/content/post/2020-02-05-hacking-disinformation-with-the-eu.md

 }
 {{< /highlight >}}

-THe API is not yet super easy to use with quite a lot of `merge()` to do for instance to get the keywords used by an organisation.
+The API is not yet super easy to use with quite a lot of `merge()` to do for instance to get the keywords used by an organisation.
 In hindsight, creating an SQLite database would have made it much easier!
 But the API is free and relatively easy to access so don't hesitate to use it for you own project!

 ## Gaining new insights